 Best high-top white trainers

-It would be remiss to compile a list of the best white trainers and not include a pair of canvas Converse sneakers.
+Of course, we still had to mention the classic canvas Chuck Taylors, for warmer months.
 “White Converse are the ultimate ‘’90s American TV dad meets PE class’ look — of which I’m a fan,” says London-based restaurant PR Priya Roy, who favours the high-top style.
-Myriam Kone, founder of Mimi et Mina, a luxury hair salon specializing in Black hair in Notting Hill, says the low-top Converse Chuck Taylor All Star Classic sneakers are her go-to weekend shoes: “They’re what I wear when I’m doing errands.”
-Wear with dresses, jeans, suits, and shorts.
-Actually, wear with anything — that’s the beauty of a pair of Converse All Star Classics.
+Myriam Kone, founder of Mimi et Mina, a luxury hair salon specialising in Black hair in Notting Hill, says the low-top Converse Chuck Taylor All Star Classic sneakers are her go-to weekend shoes: “They’re what I wear when I’m doing errands.”
+They can be styled with dresses, jeans, and suits — and I also recently discovered (via bodybuilders on TikTok) that they’re great for deadlifting, too.

 Best white leather trainers